lukaus/PokeDox/README.md

 KNOWN BUGS:

-    -   Program will crash if any filters are applied if a column is sorted by DefaultTableRowSorter (So, I have disabled this for now)
+    -   Program will crash if any filters are applied if a column is sorted by DefaultTableRowSorter (So, I am writing my own sorter.
+Old one disabled for now)